CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 NOTE: You only need to install the system **once**.

+There will be  **TWO** "grey" jobs:

+- "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"
+- "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly"

-There will be  **TWO** "grey" jobs: "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" and "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (the latter is missing in the image below, don't worry...).
+The latter is missing in the image below, don't worry...
 These jobs will be used later on to a) actually calibrate the robot and b) **RUN** your experiment!

 How cool is that?
 Leave this for now, we will now setup the physical parts.

 ![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/remote-lab-done.png)